Nathor69/micro-cmd-nw/README.md

 Please set your Python text size to small so the logo will print correctly

+Ideas for 0.0.2:
-I would like to make a TUI next time, but that will be difficult 😣
+- TUI (don't know if that will be smooth on NW)
+- use "real" commands (not like python, but more like "sudo chmod etc", without "()")